Thursday, January 30, 2020

 It's heavily overgrown now, but in its day it was the only public access to Trent, which was built largely so people could change trains.

-The arch took people under the high level goods lines and there must have been a subway so they could then reach Trent's one island platform.
+The arch took people under the high level goods lines and then there must have been a subway so they could then reach Trent's one island platform.

 If you doubt me, have a look at the photo below, which I salvaged from a website about the station that was about to disappear.